influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ### `ciphers = [ "TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305", "TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256", ]`

 Specifies the set of cipher suite IDs to negotiate.
-If not specified, uses the list of values from the Go `crypto/tls` package.
+If not specified, `ciphers` uses the list of values from the Go `crypto/tls` package.
+In this example, only the two specified cipher suite IDs would be supported.

 Environment variable: `INFLUXDB_TLS_CIPHERS`

 ### `min-version = "tls1.2"`

 Minimum version of the TLS protocol that will be negotiated.
-If not specified, uses the minimum TLS value specified in the Go `crypto/tls` package.
+If not specified, `min-version` uses the minimum TLS value specified in the Go `crypto/tls` package.
 In this example, `tls1.2` specifies the same version as the `max-version` example, which would result in support for only TLS 1.2.

 Environment variable: `INFLUXDB_TLS_MIN_VERSION`

 ### `max-version = "tls1.2"`

 Maximum version of the TLS protocol that will be negotiated.
-If not specified, uses the maximum TLS value specified in the Go `crypto/tls` package.
+If not specified, `max-version` uses the maximum TLS value specified in the Go `crypto/tls` package.
 In this example, `tls1.2` specifies the same version as the `min-version` example, which would result in support for only TLS 1.2.

 Environment variable: `INFLUXDB_TLS_MAX_VERSION`